WP Full Pay - Stripe plugin for WordPress

 WP Full Pay makes it easy to accept a variety of Stripe payment models in your WordPress site without coding.

-You can create these payments forms in WP Full Pay, customize with CSS to fit to your site design, and embed the forms to your pages where you intent to add checkout.
+You can create these payment forms with payment buttons in WP Full Pay, customize them with CSS to fit your site design, and embed the forms on your pages where you intend to add checkout.

 Creating Stipe products and embedding them to WordPress site